Theories of second-language acquisition: Connectionism and second-language acquisition

-Attention is another characteristic that some believe to have a role in determining the success or failure of language processing.
-Richard Schmidt states that although explicit metalinguistic knowledge of a language is not always essential for acquisition, the learner must be aware of L2 input in order to gain from it.
-In his “noticing hypothesis,” Schmidt posits that learners must notice the ways in which their interlanguage structures differ from target norms.
-This noticing of the gap allows the learner's internal language processing to restructure the learner's internal representation of the rules of the L2 in order to bring the learner's production closer to the target.
-In this respect, Schmidt's understanding is consistent with the ongoing process of rule formation found in emergentism and connectionism.

-Processability
+Processability theory

 Some theorists and researchers have contributed to the cognitive approach to second-language acquisition by increasing understanding of the ways L2 learners restructure their interlanguage knowledge systems to be in greater conformity to L2 structures.
 Processability theory states that learners restructure their L2 knowledge systems in an order of which they are capable at their stage of development.
 For instance, In order to acquire the correct morphological and syntactic forms for English questions, learners must transform declarative English sentences.
 They do so by a series of stages, consistent across learners.
 Clahsen proposed that certain processing principles determine this order of restructuring.
 Specifically, he stated that learners first, maintain declarative word order while changing other aspects of the utterances, second, move words to the beginning and end of sentences, and third, move elements within main clauses before subordinate clauses.